svecosystem/svecodocs/content/components.md

 ## Built-in components

 Here's a list of the built-in components you can start using right away.
+We'll add more components on an as-needed basis and will update this page accordingly.

 ### Tabs